DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 The air creaked with a thunderous roar.
 The floor exploded.
 The white metal floor broke into tiny pieces, and started falling down towards the sea of ancient trees far down below.
-If Jeanne was late even by an instant, the elven girl would have fallen down together with these debris.
+If Jeanne were late even by an instant, the elven girl would have fallen down together with these debris.

 "...Alfreyja.
 What is the meaning of this?"